This post may contain affiliate links – full disclosure – read here

 Most beekeepers find it necessary to provide extra nourishment for colonies during some part of the season.
 However, feeding bees should not be a year round activity.

 Healthy colonies in good forage areas should be able to take care of themselves in this regard.
 If you find yourself constantly feeding during times of good weather and forage – you have another problem.

 Perhaps your hives are victims of being robbed .
 Another possibility, especially for newer beekeepers, you may have too many beehives in one location.

-Ultimately, there will always be new hives or small swarms that can benefit from some extra feeding.
+Ultimately, there will always be new hives or small swarms that can benefit from some extra sugar water feeding.